 200 years of Heriot-Watt

-In 2021, Heriot-Watt University celebrates the 200th anniversary of its founding in Scotland.
-From its beginnings as the world’s first mechanics institute in the heart of Edinburgh, two centuries of innovation have led to what is today a unique international institution with campuses in the UK, Dubai and Malaysia.
+In 2021, Heriot-Watt University celebrated the 200th anniversary of its founding in Scotland.
+From its beginnings as the world's first mechanics institute in the heart of Edinburgh, two centuries of innovation have led to what is today a unique international institution with campuses in the UK, Dubai and Malaysia.